History of the M1 Abrams: MBT-70

-Congress canceled the MBT-70 in November and XM803 December 1971.
-The Army restarted its M60 successor program with Major General William Robertson Desobry leading the team formulating requirements in March 1972.
+The Army restarted its M60 successor program with Major General William R. Desobry leading the team formulating requirements in March 1972.
 Army officials told congressmen in April that there was little that could be salvaged from the past efforts, and that a new tank would take at least eight years to develop.
 A Pentagon task force submitted requirements for the tank in January 1973.
-By April the Pentagon approved the project with Brigadier General Robert.
-J. Baer as production manager.
+By April the Pentagon approved the project, and in July Brigadier General Robert J. Baer was named as project manager.
+Baer's right-hand man was newly named Army Armor School commander Major General Donn A. Starry.
 Desobry told The New York Times, "We ought to be shot if it doesn't work."